taosdata/taos-connector-dotnet/README.md

 TDengine.StmtClose(stmt);
 ```

-* Assert (samples about how to assert every step of stmt is successed or failed)
+* Assert (samples about how to assert every step of stmt is succeed or failed)

 ```C#
 // Special  StmtInit().